 Setup the backup

-Now we have checked off all the prerequisites and it is time to setup the backup.
+Now that we have checked off all the prerequisites, it is time to set up the backup.
 Open Duplicati by going to Start Menu, click on All Programs and look for Duplicati.
 Or perhaps you'll just have a handy icon on your desktop.
 When you click on it, Duplicati will open in your preferred browser.

-Here, we select a name for your backup, encryption type and set the passphrase.
-You are free to choose any name that suits you, we will use My Backup here.
-Once you have a fine name for your backup, click Next and you are taken to the screen where you choose which files to backup.
+Select a name for your backup, encryption type and set the passphrase.
+You are free to choose any name that suits you; we will use My Backup here.
+Once you have named the backup, move on to the encryption type.
+We suggest you leave the encryption on AES-256 encryption, built in.

-On the next step, you can choose where do you want to store your backup.
-Since Koofr supports a WebDAV interface, select WEBDAV based option on the drop-down list.
+Now you need to choose where to store your backup.
+Since Koofr provides a WebDAV interface, select WebDAV based option on the drop-down list.

-In last screen you are presented with a summary of the configuration if you click on the arrow next to the name of your backup, but the only important is to put a check before Run backup now.
+In the last screen, you are presented with a summary of the configuration if you click on the arrow next to the name of your backup, but the only important thing to do is to Run the backup now.

 Check if everything went OK

-Lets just check if everything went OK.
+Let's just check if everything went OK.
 You should find Duplicati icon in your tray – it's the red icon you see in the last row.

-When you click on the icon, you get this window, showing you the progress of the backup.
-When the backup is completed, you will see it in Completed backups section on bottom of window, together with possible warnings and errors.
+When you click on the icon, you will be redirected to the Duplicati application in your browser.
+When the backup completes, you will see it in Completed backups, along with possible warnings and errors.